wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-update-1804.md

 - <!-- 15028744 - IS -->  **Visual Studio support for disconnected Azure Stack deployments using AD FS**.
 Within Visual Studio you now can add subscriptions and authenticate using AD FS federated User credentials.

 - <!-- 1779474, 1779458 - IS --> **Use Av2 and F series virtual machines**.
 Azure Stack can now use virtual machines based on the Av2-series and F-series virtual machine sizes.
-For more information see [Virtual machine sizes supported in Azure Stack](/user/azure-stack-vm-sizes.md).
+For more information see [Virtual machine sizes supported in Azure Stack](https://docs.microsoft.com/azure/azure-stack/user/azure-stack-vm-sizes).

-- <!-- 1759172 - IS, ASDK --> **More granular administrative subscriptions**.
-With version 1804 and later, the Default Provider subscription is now complemented with two additional subscriptions.
-The additions facilitate separating the management of core infrastructure, additional resource providers, and workloads.
-The following three subscriptions are available after the update installs:
+- <!-- 1759172 - IS, ASDK --> **New administrative subscriptions**.
+With 1804 there are two new subscription types available in the portal.
+These new subscription types are in addition to the Default Provider subscription and visible with new Azure Stack installations beginning with version 1804. *Do not use these new subscription types with this version of Azure Stack*.
+We will announce the availability to use these subscription types in with a future update.

+  Se você atualizar a pilha do Azure versão 1804, dois novos tipos de assinatura não são visíveis.
+No entanto, sistemas integrados de novas implantações de pilha do Azure e instalações da versão do Kit de desenvolvimento de pilha do Azure 1804 ou posterior têm acesso a todos os tipos de assinatura de três.

+  Esses novos tipos de assinatura são parte de uma alteração maior para proteger a assinatura do provedor padrão e para tornar mais fácil implantar recursos compartilhados, como servidores de hospedagem SQL.
+Como a pilha do Azure, adicionamos mais partes dessa alteração maior com atualizações futuras, recursos implantados sob esses novos tipos de assinatura podem ser perdidos.

+  Os tipos de três assinatura agora visíveis são:
-  - *Padrão de assinatura do provedor de*.
-Use essa assinatura para somente a infraestrutura básica.
-Não implante recursos ou provedores de recursos nesta assinatura.
+  - Padrão de assinatura do provedor: continuar a usar este tipo de assinatura.
-  - *Assinatura de medição*.
-Use essa assinatura para implantação do provedor de recursos.
-Os recursos implantados nesta assinatura não serão cobrados.
-  - *Assinatura de consumo*.
-Use essa assinatura para qualquer outra carga de trabalho que você deseja implantar.
-Os recursos implantados aqui são cobrados preços de uso normal.
+  - Assinatura de medição: *não use este tipo de assinatura.*
+  - Assinatura de consumo: *não use este tipo de assinatura*

 ## <a name="fixed-issues"></a>Problemas corrigidos